awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 1. For **Managed termination protection**, choose your managed termination protection option\.
 When managed termination protection is enabled, Amazon ECS prevents Amazon EC2 instances that contain tasks and that are in an Auto Scaling group from being terminated during a scale\-in action\.
 Managed termination protection can only be enabled if the Auto Scaling group also has instance protection from scale in enabled\.
 Managed termination protection is only supported on standalone tasks or tasks in a service using the replica scheduling strategy\.
 For tasks in a service using the daemon scheduling strategy, the instances are not protected\.

 1. Choose **Create** to complete the capacity provider creation\.
+**Important**
+If you receive an error during this step, try logging out and back in to the console\.
+If the error does not clear, we recommend using the AWS CLI instead\.
+For more information, see [To create a capacity provider \(AWS CLI\)](#create-capacity-provider-cli)\.

 #### To create a capacity provider \(AWS CLI\)<a name="create-capacity-provider-cli"></a>